CrystalSommer24/ELK-Stack-Project/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below: [.yml Playbook](/Ansible)
+SSH into the control node and follow the steps below:

 To install ELK:

 Copy the [install-elk.yml](/Ansible) file to /etc/ansible/roles

 Add the new VM’s IP address to the /etc/ansible/hosts file.
 This allows Ansible to run the playbook on a specific machine.

--Use the following command to edit the file
+Use the following command to edit the file:
 - nano /etc/ansible/hosts

 Update the file so that the new VM’s IP address is listed in the [elk] group.
-If the [elk] group doesn’t exist yet add it under the [webservers] group.
+If the [elk] group doesn’t exist yet, add it under the [webservers] group.

 The IP address should be followed by: